The mission of Seattle Children’s High-Throughput Data Analysis Core (HAC) is to enable biomedical discoveries by translating data into knowledge.

 - Database development and management

 We believe that the key to answering critical research questions lies in the data generated by our collaborators.
-We develop innovative methods to unlock this knowledge, use them to benefit you, and share our methods with the community through publications and online tools.
+We develop innovative methods to unlock this knowledge, use them to benefit you, and share them with the community through publications and online tools.

 We are passionate about collaboration!
 The exciting trans-disciplinary work we do with our collaborators fuels our mutual success.
 We give our collaborators the tools they need to discover cures and publish their research.